TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-12-27-how-to-convert-all-your-symfony-service-configs-to-autodiscovery.md

     Skip this post and rather read another one.

     But if **you have many configs with manual service registration**, tagging, and autowiring, keep reading.
 I'll show you how you can convert them easily be new Symplify package.
-tweet: "🐘 New Post on #php blog: How To Convert All Your #Symfony Service Configs to Autodiscovery"
-tweet_image: "/assets/images/posts/2018/autodiscovery/demo.gif"

 ---